Editorial by Industrial Quick Search

 Clock Springs in Vehicles

-A clock spring is usually found inside the steering mechanism of automotive vehicles, specifically between the steering wheel and the steering column.
-It maintains all the electrical connections of the airbag, horns, radio, and steering mechanism electrical systems linked to the steering wheel.
-The clock spring allows the steering wheel to be rotated many times and in different directions without damaging the electrical wiring of those systems.
-As the steering wheel is rotated, the spiral winding of the clock springs will coil or uncoil around a disc.
-If those electrical wirings are unsupported by a clock spring, they will get tangled and damaged when the steering wheel is operated.
+A clock spring is commonly located within the steering mechanism of vehicles, positioned between the steering wheel and the steering column.
+It ensures that all electrical connections—such as those for the airbag, horn, radio, and other steering-related systems—remain intact.
+The clock spring allows the steering wheel to be turned multiple times in various directions without damaging the electrical wiring.
+As the steering wheel rotates, the spiral winding of the clock spring coils and uncoils around a disc, preventing the wiring from becoming tangled or damaged.
+Without the clock spring, these wires could get twisted and potentially break during steering wheel movement.

 Torsion Bar Suspension

-Torsion bar suspensions are torsion bars used in automobiles that support the trailing arms when lateral or vertical forces are applied to the wheels.
-Under such circumstances, the torsion bar twists around its axis to avoid deflection in the trailing arms.
+Torsion bar suspensions use torsion bars in automobiles to support trailing arms when lateral or vertical forces act on the wheels.
+As these forces are applied, the torsion bar twists around its axis, reducing deflection in the trailing arms and helping to maintain vehicle stability.

 Leading Manufacturers and Suppliers